Updated: Jul 24

 This will often present as an increased perception of effort due to changes in hormone levels in the body.

-Monitoring and considering mental fatigue or ‘life stress’ is important to consider as a coach when periodising & planning training.
+Monitoring and considering mental fatigue or ‘life stress’ is important to consider as a coach when periodising & planning training for endurance sport.

 There is no simple solution to reduce mental fatigue.
 Caffeine can temporarily mask this fatigue.
 Manipulation of sleep, use of social media, travel management and relaxation strategies may all assist with managing mental fatigue.

 Be self aware of when you are mentally exhausted or not recovered.